 In commercial offset printing, CMYK creates colors by different combinations of cyan (blue), magenta (red), yellow, and black inks.
 These are the colors also used in most home and office printers.
 PMS (Pantone Matching System) colors, and color representation on digitally printed materials are subjects for another day!

 Make sure you are using the correct color configuration for the final delivery device.
 Colors built through RGB can create vibrant, bright colors on screen that cannot be replicated exactly with the CMYK process.
 For consistency in cross-channel marketing materials, branded colors that have been used in printed pieces need to be adjusted to RGB in order to be represented as closely as possible in RGB on-screen display.
-To see an example of RGB display and how the same colors get represented in CMYK, see Best Printing Online's comparison chart.
+To see an example of RGB display and how the same colors get represented in CMYK, see

 For a breakdown of different image file formats, check out our free guide of 10 File Formats You Need to Know!